drbaijsingh/CMAPSS-LSTM-RUL-Prediction/README.md

 The project focuses on correct data parsing, RUL computation, sequence modeling, and NASA-standard engine-wise evaluation.

----

 ## 📊 Dataset
 - **NASA CMAPSS** (FD001–FD004)
 - Multivariate time-series sensor data
 - Multiple operational and fault conditions

-> ⚠️ Raw data is not included due to licensing restrictions.
-> Instructions for downloading the dataset are provided in the `data/` folder.

----

 ## 🧠 Methodology
 - Correct CMAPSS parsing (`delim_whitespace=True`)